pabloFuente/livekit-server-sdk-dotnet/LivekitApi/README.md

 In this way we are configuring our local NuGet repository in the `~/.private_nuget` directory.

 Then pack and install the package in the local repository.
-Run this commands at the root of the project `livekit-server-sdk-dotnet`:
+Run these commands at the root of the project `livekit-server-sdk-dotnet`:

 ```bash
 dotnet pack -c Debug -p:IncludeSymbols=true -p:SymbolPackageFormat=snupkg